FDA authorizes booster doses of Moderna and Johnson & Johnson vaccines, says mix and match OK – KION546

 FDA authorizes booster doses of Moderna and Johnson & Johnson vaccines, says mix and match OK

+But it left in place a complex formula for who should get get boosters and when, with officials saying they may simplify the framework as more safety data comes in.

+Now vaccine advisers to the US Centers for Disease Control and Prevention will consider the FDA’s authorization, and offer their own advice.
+If CDC director Dr. Rochelle Walensky signs off, people could start getting Moderna and J&J boosters within days.

-The FDA gave emergency use authorization for a half dose of Moderna’s vaccine as a booster for people fully vaccinated at least six months ago who are also at least 65, or who are at least 18 and who are at high risk of severe Covid-19 or have frequent institutional or occupational exposure to SARS-CoV-2.
+The FDA gave emergency use authorization for a half dose of Moderna’s vaccine as a booster for people fully vaccinated at least six months ago who are also at least 65, or who are at least 18 and at high risk of severe Covid-19 or have frequent institutional or occupational exposure to the virus.

 And it said any of the three authorized vaccines could be used to boost.
-“The use of each of the available COVID-19 vaccines as a heterologous (or ‘mix and match’) booster dose in eligible individuals following completion of primary vaccination with a different available COVID-19 vaccine,” the FDA said.

-“To clarify that a single booster dose of the Pfizer-BioNTech COVID-19 Vaccine may be administered at least 6 months after completion of the primary series to individuals 18 through 64 years of age with frequent institutional or occupational exposure to SARS-CoV-2,” it added.
+Pfizer already has authorization for booster shots for its vaccine for people vaccinated at least six months ago — with the same restrictions as those for Moderna’s vaccine: those 65 and older and those with a higher risk of severe disease.

-“As the pandemic continues to impact the country, science has shown that vaccination continues to be the safest and most effective way to prevent COVID-19, including the most serious consequences of the disease, such as hospitalization and death.
-The available data suggest waning immunity in some populations who are fully vaccinated.
-The availability of these authorized boosters is important for continued protection against COVID-19 disease,” FDA Acting Commissioner Dr. Janet Woodcock said in a statement.
+“As the pandemic continues to impact the country, science has shown that vaccination continues to be the safest and most effective way to prevent COVID-19, including the most serious consequences of the disease, such as hospitalization and death,” FDA Acting Commissioner Dr. Janet Woodcock said in a statement.

+“The available data suggest waning immunity in some populations who are fully vaccinated.
+The availability of these authorized boosters is important for continued protection against COVID-19 disease.”

-“The amendments to the emergency use authorizations to include a single booster dose in eligible populations are based on the available data and information and follows the input from the members of our advisory committee who were supportive of the use of a booster dose of these vaccines in eligible populations,” added Dr. Peter Marks, director of the FDA’s vaccine arm, the Center for Biologics Evaluation and Research.
+Dr. Peter Marks, director of the FDA’s vaccine arm, the Center for Biologics Evaluation and Research, said the ability to use any authorized vaccine as a booster will simplify matters for people.

-“We are also taking action today to include the use of mix and match boosters to address this public health need.
-We will work to accrue additional data as quickly as possible to further assess the benefits and risks of the use of booster doses in additional populations and plan to update the healthcare community and public with our determination in the coming weeks.”

 The FDA said it decided to allow the mix-and-match boosters after National Institutes of Health researchers presented their findings last week to its vaccine advisers.
 Although the findings were limited, they made it clear mixing up the different vaccines was safe.